suetan93/propertygallery-service/README.md

 # propertygallery-service

-A full stack Image Gallery component for an Airbnb mockup rental page.
+A full stack Image Gallery component for an Airbnb clone rental page.

 ## Technologies
   * React 16.3.1